NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 `CBMPeripheralSpec.simulateValueUpdate(:for:)` - simulates sending a notification or indication from the device.
 All subscribed clients will be notified a connection interval later.

+`CBMPeripheralSpec.simulateCaching()` - simulates caching the device by the iDevice.
+Caching pairs the device's MAC with a random identifier (UUID).
+A device is also cached whenever it is scanned.
+Caching makes the device available to be retrieved using
+`CBMCentralManager.retrievePeripherals(withIdentifiers:)`.

+`CBMPeripheralSpec.simulateMacChange(:)` - simulates the device changing its MAC address.
+The iDevice will not contain any cached information about the device, as with the new MAC it is considered to be a new device.

 See [AppDelegate.swift](Example/nRFBlinky/MockPeripherals.swift#L48) for reference, where 3 mock peripherals are defined: a test blinky device (like in Nordic SDK), an HRM device (GATT behavior not implemented, as the app does not support it), and a Physical Web Beacon, a non-connectable device.
 The 2 latter will not pop up on in the sample app, as it is scanning with Service UUID filter.

 ### Advanced

-`CBMCentralManagerFactory.simulateStateRestoration` - this closure will be used when you initiate a central manager with `CBMCentralManagerOptionRestoreIdentifierKey` option.
+`CBMCentralManagerMock.simulateStateRestoration` - this closure will be used when you initiate a central manager with `CBMCentralManagerOptionRestoreIdentifierKey` option.
 The map returned will be passed to `centralManager(:willRestoreState:)` callback in central manager's delegate.

-`CBMCentralManagerFactory.simulateFeaturesSupport` - this closure will be used to emulate Bluetooth features supported by the manager.
+`CBMCentralManagerMock.simulateFeaturesSupport` - this closure will be used to emulate Bluetooth features supported by the manager.
 It is availalbe on iOS 13+, tvOS 13+ or watchOS 6+.

+`CBMCentralManagerMock.simulateAuthorization(:)` - Simulates the current authorization state of a Core Bluetooth manager.
+When any value other than `.allowedAlways` is returned, the `CBMCentralManager` will change state to `CBMManagerState.unauthorized`.

 ## Sample application: nRF BLINKY